arista-eosplus/ansible-eos-ipv4/test/arista-ansible-role-test/README.md

   * test/fixtures/hosts
   * test/testcases/

-* Import the arista-ansible-role-test repository into the role as a new submodule.
+* Import the arista-ansible-role-test repository into the role as a subtree.
   From the root of the role directory, issue the following commands:

   * git remote add role-test https://github.com/arista-eosplus/arista-ansible-role-test.git
   * git subtree add --prefix=test/arista-ansible-role-test --squash role-test master